It can be helpful to think of three degrees of injury:

 - Broken Bones

-- Critical – an injury that result in a high chance of losing your life
+- Critical – an injury that results in a high chance of losing your life

 - Severe Head and Brain Injuries